 Supplementary Explanations Stipulation of Internal Rules for Respecting the Position of Stakeholders The Company has the related stipulation in its "Global Code of Conduct for NISSAN Group" Implementation of Environmental Activities, CSR Activities etc. The Company has pursued CSR and environmental activities and disclosed the outline in "Sustainability Report" published in its website.
 Development of Policies on Information Provision to Stakeholders The Company has regarded the management transparency as important and pursued fair disclosure to stakeholders.
-Other The number of Corporate Officers is 51, consisting of 28 Japanese and 23 foreigners, of which one is a woman.
+Other The number of Corporate Officers is 47, consisting of 26 Japanese and 21 foreigners, of which two are women.